kiyoungchoi/gurukorea_test/Readme.txt

-hello!! i changed your readme like shit!@
+hello!! i changed your readme like s

+first fail